w3f/ring-vrf/ark-transcript/README.md

 code paths should ensure they invoke label between arkworks types and user data with possibly zero length.

-Aside postfix lengths..
+Aside from postfix lengths..

-there do exist people who feel STROBE maybe overkill, unfamiliar, or not widely available.
+There do exist people who feel STROBE maybe overkill, unfamiliar, or not widely available.
 Almost all sha3 implementations provide shake128, making this transcript simple, portable, etc.